Week 34 of Pregnancy

 Baby this week

-- •Bones are hardening, though skull remains flexible for birth
+- •Bones are hardening except for the skull, which remains flexible for birth

 You this week